datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 Upon :command:`datalad publish`, computed results can be pushed to the data store an be thus backed-up.
-Easy-to-reobtain input data can safely be dropped to free disk space on the compute cluster.
+Easy-to-reobtain input data can safely be dropped to free disk space on the compute cluster again.

 .. findoutmore:: Software Requirements